Linda Arsenio

-Linda Arsenio (born June 20, 1978) is an American actress and model from Texas.
+Linda Arsenio is an American actress and model from Texas.
 She has predominantly appeared in Indian films in various languages.
 She is probably best known for her performance as Jessica Beckham in the 2006 Hindi film Kabul Express.

 Early life

 Arsenio was born on Galveston Island, Texas, the daughter of a Salvadoran mother and a Yugoslavian father.
 She has two sisters and one brother, who live in Texas.

 She studied at the Actors' Conservatory in Dallas for two years, graduating with a degree in acting and continued her studies in acting in New York City.
 Having already experience with theatre and musicals, she went on to do professional theatre in Texas and later in New York, which then led her to working in feature films.

 Career

-She made her acting début in an English independent film, called The Process of Creative Deception, before stepping into the Hindi film industry.
+She made her acting début in a British independent film, called The Process of Creative Deception, before stepping into the Hindi film industry.
 She has acted in Tamil and Telugu films.
 The Tamil films are Sachein and Thotti Jaya in which she has item numbers, and she also plays a cameo in Kana Kandaen.
 The Telugu movie she has acted in is Bhadra.
-She has a forthcoming film called Twinkle Twinkle Little Star.